-MethodologyLabour Force Survey's estimates are produced by a suitable unbiased estimator which takes in to account a) the probability of selection of every sampled household, b) the response rate in every primary sampling unit, c) the estimated population, for the corresponding month, allocated by NUTS II areas, gender and age group.
+Labour Force Survey's estimates are produced by a suitable unbiased estimator which takes in to account a) the probability of selection of every sampled household, b) the response rate in every primary sampling unit, c) the estimated population, for the corresponding month, allocated by NUTS II areas, gender and age group.

-Data collection during the pandemic period of (COVID-19)In February, the labour market was affected by specific regulatory measures regarding the operation of businesses as well as by measures taken to protect public health and tackle the COVID-19 pandemic in the whole Country.
-These measures affected, to a large extent, not only the normal functioning of the market, but also the data collection method of the survey.Since November 2020, for reasons of public health protection, personal interviews are suspended, and data are collected exclusively by way of telephone interviews and electronic questionnaire.
+Data collection during the pandemic period of coronavirus disease

+In November, the labour market was affected by specific regulatory measures regarding the operation of businesses, as well as by measures taken to protect public health and tackle the COVID-19 pandemic in the whole Country.
+These measures affected, not only the normal functioning of the market, but also the data collection method of the survey.

+For reasons of public health protection, data are collected mainly by way of telephone interviews and electronic questionnaire.